Changissnz/selfinterest/README.md

-knowledge of the corresponding circumstances, in relative temporal spans to the point/s in time of the artificial axiom's usage, and sentient decisions in relation to those corresponding circumstances are pieced together in a fashion that attempts to use purely logic.
+knowledge of the corresponding circumstances, in relative temporal spans to the point/s in time of the artificial axiom's usage, and sentient decisions in relation to those corresponding circumstances are pieced together in a fashion that attempts to use pure logic.
 Due to the many steps above the axioms of natural law that the artificial axiom presides on, there can be multiple, maybe innumerable, causality chains for why the artificial axiom came into sentient usage.
 Even if all causality chains are correct by logical